-For anglers who don't mind a little crowding, whose aggressive hiking days are behind them, and for those who prefer the chance for spot & stalk match-the-hatch dry fly fishing for spooky trout, the meadow sections of the Lamar and its major tributaries Slough and Soda Butte Creeks (as well as a couple smaller hike-in tributaries we won't name online) are just the ticket.
+For anglers who don't mind a little crowding, whose aggressive hiking days are behind them, or for those who prefer the chance for spot & stalk match-the-hatch dry fly fishing for spooky trout, the meadow sections of the Lamar and its major tributaries Slough and Soda Butte Creeks are just the ticket.
 These waters typically fall into shape a week or so after the rough waters mentioned above.
 Early summer sees the heaviest hatches of the year on these meadow streams.
-The western green drake hatches in particular drive the trout wild this time of year, but there are also pale morning duns, several less-important mayflies, yellow sallies, and evening caddis.
-If the fish aren't eager to rise, they'll often take nymphs or--in more remote areas--streamers.
+If the fish aren't eager to rise, they'll often take nymphs or streamers.
 These are the some of the largest cutthroat in the region, running 12 to 18 inches on average and routinely reaching a bit over 20 inches, and there are a few monsters mixed in, too.

 Options are available in the Lamar Drainage for clients of almost any fitness level, provided they are capable of walking across a meadow and wading a fairly gentle (though still often swift) stream.
 In fact, the Lamar System offers the easiest-access walk-wade fishing for large trout of any water in the entire region, besides the fee-access Paradise Valley spring creeks.
-While most of the famous water in this part of the park is near the road, not all of it is, and hike-in opportunities are available to the meadow streams in the Lamar Drainage as well as the canyon stretches of the Yellowstone and Lamar and the Gardner mentioned above.
+While most of the famous water in this part of the park is near the road, not all of it is, and there are some good hike-in opportunities on the meadow streams in the Lamar Drainage.
 Please note that absent a long walk, these waters are likely to be crowded at this time.

 Early summer sees many tiny meadow streams fall into shape.
-These offer solitude and pretty fish, and they seldom, if ever get muddy after they drop out of the spring melt.
+These offer solitude and pretty fish.

-Late summer offers excellent fishing on the steepest, roughest sections of river, now that the water is low enough for midstream rocks to provide cover for the fish.
-This angler is fishing a grasshopper pattern on the Lamar River.
+Late summer offers excellent fishing on the roughest sections of river, now that the water is low enough for midstream rocks to provide cover for the fish.

-Sometime in late July or early August, depending on water levels and the weather, subtle changes occur in the fishing on walk & wade waters in and around Yellowstone Park and therefore our guide service.
+Sometime in late July or early August, subtle changes occur in the fishing on walk & wade waters in and around Yellowstone Park.
 The bushes are now completely out of the water, making walking and wading easier.
 The heavy current begins moving offshore, exposing midriver structure in places.
 The hatches of early summer begin to fade out, but from the grass and sagebrush comes the clatter of grasshoppers, ants and beetles are busy, and in wooded areas the blond spruce moths begin falling into the streams.
-The grass turns gold, the wildflowers die back, the meadow streams get low and their fish spooky, but the steep mountain creeks are now low enough to wade easily and to fish even the midstream structure, rather than just the slow spots along the banks.
+The grass turns gold, the wildflowers die back, the meadow streams get low and their fish spooky, but the steep mountain creeks are now low enough to wade easily.

 Welcome to late summer.